 1140 Welsh Road, Suite 220, North Wales, PA 19454

 If you’re experiencing obstructions in your vision or a sudden increase in flashes or floaters, then you may have a retinal detachment, which is a serious eye condition that requires immediate medical attention.
 The experienced team of eye doctors at Ophthalmology Physicians & Surgeons, PC offer emergency care for retinal detachment to prevent further complications.
-For immediate help if you live in the greater Philadelphia area, including Trappe, Blue Bell, Spring House, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, call or use online booking to check for the next available opening.
+For immediate help if you live in the greater Philadelphia area, including Trappe, Blue Bell, North Wales, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, call or use online booking to check for the next available opening.

 Retinal detachment refers to an eye condition in which your retina, the light-sensitive tissue lining the back of your eye, becomes detached from its normal position.
 Common symptoms of a retinal detachment include:

 A retinal detachment is a medical emergency because if left untreated it may lead to permanent vision loss.
 If you’re experiencing symptoms that may indicate a retinal detachment, call Ophthalmology Physicians & Surgeons, PC right away.

 There are many reasons you may experience a retinal detachment.
 While trauma and injury are common causes, the eye condition can develop from less obvious causes, such as: